OpenConext/Stepup-Webauthn/docs/development.md

 The purpose of the development environment is only for running the different test and metric tools.

 To get started, first setup the development environment.
-The dev. env. is a virtual machine.
+The development 'env' is a virtual machine.
 Every task described is run from that machine.

 Requirements